 3. Individuals or Groups that seek recognition for their ongoing efforts to support the Land Ethic.

+Do you know a project that deserves to be recognized?
 Individuals, non-profit organizations, government agencies, community groups, and business professionals are encouraged to apply.
 Application projects must be a minimum of one year and a maximum of three years old.
+Nominations will be accepted through January 15th, 2016.

 Click here for detailed information about 2016 and past award winners.